tip-org/tools-paper/paper.md

   components, so that an author who has---say---an idea for a new induction principle can implement just that, leaving the first-order reasoning and lemma discovery to TIP.
 In section \ref{rudimentophocles-main}
-  we demonstrate this, showing that it is possible to stitch the TIP tools together to make a simple inductive prover as a shell script.
+  we show that it is possible to stitch the TIP tools together to make a simple inductive prover as a shell script.

 We are continually adding more tools and input and output formats to TIP.
-We are working to make TIP a universal format for induction problems, backed by a powerful toolchain.
+We are working to make TIP a universal format for induction problems, backed by a powerful toolchain which can be used by prover authors and users alike.
 We describe our plans for improving TIP further in section \ref{future}.

 # The TIP format {#tip-format}